pirsch-analytics/docs/docs/advanced/sessions.md

     data-code="YOUR_IDENTIFICATION_CODE"></script>
 ```

 This will automatically send a ping to Pirsch every 60 seconds.
-If you wish to adjust the interval, add the `data-interval-ms` attribute.
-You can then specifiy the interval in milliseconds.
+If you want to change the interval, add the `data-interval-ms` attribute.
+You can then specify the interval in milliseconds.

 ## Extending Sessions Using the API